Rust-GPU/Rust-CUDA/guide/src/faq.md

 Cons for using CUDA over OpenCL:
 - CUDA only works on NVIDIA GPUs.

------ Opinion -----

-This is just my (Riccardo D'Ambrosio) opinion, but i believe CUDA is the better choice for GPU computing by far for now.
-AMD seems to be all over the place with no clear focus or production ready libraries at the level of something like libnvvm.

-For example, CUDA has CUDA C/C++, PTX, then finally cubin (SASS).
-This very simple pipeline never changes, it only gets better with better tools to compile to something like PTX.
-This is why our project is even possible, because libnvvm (mostly) works very well because it is already used in NVCC.
-And no matter the frontend, the end result is __always__ PTX.
-This allows CUDA/us to write tools which utilize PTX and automatically support every single CUDA frontend out there!
-(C, C++, Rust, Futhark, Numba).

-Meanwhile, AMD's ecosystem seems to be very scattered.
-One one side they have OpenCL, which has a lot of issues and is mostly outdated in terms of features.
-But then, they introduced HIP, which is supposed to compile to CUDA code for NVIDIA GPUs and
-AMDGPU ISA on AMD.
-But then, Khronos introduced SPIRV with Vulkan compute shaders, which seems to be the focus.
-This leaves users and developers eternally confused on what they should be using and what is going to be supported in the long run.
-This is very impractical for serious computing applications that want their pipeline to work reliably in the future.
-Moreover, Platforms such as ROCm are plagued with issues.
-Some of the biggest ones being:
-- ROCm does not currently work on windows unlike CUDA
-- ROCm is not supported on every AMD gpu, it is mostly targeted at HPC GPUs, while CUDA works on basically every single NVIDIA GPU out there.

-This is why in my personal opinion, unless something drastic happens, or AMD figures out a way to partner with NVIDIA to run CUDA on AMD GPUs, CUDA is simply the best tool for GPU computing by a long shot.

 # What makes cust and RustaCUDA different?